Skip to content

 CNC Machine Your Copper Bus Bars at MakerStage

 MakerStage machines C110 and C101 copper bus bars and terminal blocks.
-Upload your drawing and get a DFM-reviewed quote — contact surface geometry, slot features, and hole patterns checked before production.
+Upload your drawing and get a quote-stage review of contact surface geometry, slot features, and hole patterns before release.

 Section 3 of 5